JonathonRichardson/gringotts/README.md

 # Goals
 Primary goals include:
-* The database should work equally well in single user (ie embedded) and multi-user modes (like PostGres and most SQL databases).
+* The database should work equally well in single user (ie embedded) and multi-user modes (like Postgres and most SQL databases).
 * The database should be fast.
 * The database codebase should be simple.
  * I want to be able to keep it's structure in my head at one time and be able to teach it in (much) less than day.
 Such as over a beer at lunch.